rust-lang/rfcs/text/0000-typed-context-injection.md

 All the aforementioned coercions continue to work, even if the context is constructed in a nested manner.
 Note, however, that these inferences don't take lifetimes into account; in other words, they do not care whether a given type is already borrowed.

-TODO: Allow `Deref`.

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

 Implementation of this RFC is split up into several parts:

-1. A `CxRaw` lang-item struct which provides the actual coercion mechanisms.
+1. The introduction of a `CxRaw` lang-item struct which provides the actual coercion mechanisms.
-2. `AnyCx` and `ReborrowedFrom` lang-item traits which provide blanket `impl`s over all `CxRaw` structures and expose a mechanism for reborrowing these opaque contexts.
+2. The introduction of `AnyCx` and `ReborrowedFrom` lang-item traits which provide blanket `impl`s over all `CxRaw` structures and expose a mechanism for reborrowing these opaque contexts.
-3. A `Cx` intrinsic type alias which implements eager deduplication.
+3. The introduction of a `Cx` intrinsic type alias which implements eager deduplication.
+4. The adjustment of `dyn MyTrait` type forming rules to allow unspecified associated types to participate in inference rather than causing a hard error.
-4. Standard library helpers methods.
+5. The implementation of standard library helpers methods.

 We begin with the semantics of `CxRaw`, `AnyCx`, and `ReborrowedFrom`.
 Here are their definitions in the `core` standard library: